compsult/MenuOptions/README.md

 *   mulitcolumn display of choices, allowing more data to be presented at one time
 *   has a clear button that wipes the current value and opens the select list (this saves keystrokes in browsers that don't support clear button in input=search e.g., FireFox)
 *   has a rocker control, convenient for binary choices (true/false, yes/no, etc)
+*   can scroll to accomodate large lists (using the Height parameter)

 #### Other benefits: